-Summary: This project was also presented at the 1st edition of the initiative entitled Social Projects Marketplace, which was held in Reus.
-The student undertake a final degree project with the main objective of studying the psychosocial benefits (integration, socialization, and self-esteem) that can be fostered in people with an intellectual disability when they engage in sporting activity.
+Summary: This project was also presented at the 1st edition of the initiative entitled Social Projects Marketplace, which was held in Reus and was developed the academic year 2015-16.
+The student undertook a final degree project with the main objective of studying the psychosocial benefits (integration, socialization, and self-esteem) that can be fostered in people with an intellectual disability when they engage in sporting activity.
 This will help generate further ideas for improving their general health.
-To do this, the student will conduct a literature review and carry out field work in the form of semi-structured interviews with a members of the community organization.
+To do this, the student was conduct a literature review and carry out field work in the form of semi-structured interviews with a members of the community organization.
 One of the main conclusions was that the users perceived the physical, psychological and recreational benefits of sport and that the main motivation for practicing sports was the intrinsic motivation.
 A large lack of knowledge and disinformation about mental health was detected, which has repercussions on the permanence of stereotypes in today's society.
 There was also evidence of the need to address the fight against stigma in education, health and citizenship.
 In the same way, the importance of working to raise public awareness, providing information and enhancing contact between the population and people with mental illness through community support networks was emphasized.

 Final project - Study on the identity and sexuality in adolescents with Down Syndrome

 Summary: This study arose from the 2nd edition of the URV initiative entitled the Social Projects Marketplace and was developed during the academic year 2015-16.
 Students undertook a final project with the primary aim of examining current perceptions of identity and sexuality in adolescents with Down Syndrome.
 During the course of the study the students was conducted a literature review and analysed the information and experiences provided by the association.

 Final project - Study of carers for people with Parkinson's disease